Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Live life as though nobody is watching, and express yourself as though everyone is listening."
+> "Nothing is more creative...nor destructive...than a brilliant mind with a purpose."
-> — **Nelson Mandela**
+> — **Dan Brown**

 ---